zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-insert.md

 ## Benchmark

-The traditional technique to [insert multiple rows in Dapper](https://www.learndapper.com/saving-data/insert#dapper-insert-multiple-rows) require you to write your `INSERT` statement and pass a list of entities to the [execute](https://www.learndapper.com/non-query) method:
+The traditional technique to [insert multiple rows in Dapper](https://www.learndapper.com/saving-data/insert#dapper-insert-multiple-rows) requires you to write your `INSERT` statement and pass a list of entities to the [execute](https://www.learndapper.com/non-query) method:

 ```csharp
 connection.Execute(@"